RestKit/RestKit/Tests/README.md

 1. Ensure that you have **Ruby 1.9.3** available.
 We recommend installation via [RVM](http://beginrescueend.com/rvm/install/) or [Homebrew](http://mxcl.github.com/homebrew/).
 1. Install the Ruby Bundler Gem (if necessary): `gem install bundler`
 1. Install the other required Gems via Bundler: `bundle`
+1. Install the required CocoaPods: `pod install`
 1. Start the Test server: `rake server`
+1. Ensure that you have opened **RestKit.xcworkspace** rather than the project file.
+The tests leverage CocoaPods for managing dependencies, so you must execute tests from the Workspace.
 1. Build and execute the tests within Xcode via the **Product** > **Test** menu or on the command line via `rake`.

 If the project builds the RestKitTests target correctly and executes the suite, then you are all set.
 If there are any issues, you may need to reach out to us via a Github issue for help debugging.

 Running Tests
 -------------